 - Don’t share drinks, water bottles, eating utensils, cell phones with friends.

 The flu is not a cold.
 If you have a stuffy nose, sneezing, sore throat and a hacking cough, you probably have a COLD.
 If you have a high fever, severe headache, muscle and body aches, extreme tiredness and a dry cough, you probably have the FLU.

 If you think you might have the flu while at school, visit your school nurse.
 Together, you can discuss your symptoms.
 If the nurse thinks you could possibly have the flu, she can notify your parents and request that you see a doctor.

 Head Lice Procedure, Treatment and Prevention

 Head lice can be picked up anywhere in the community if there is direct contact with an infested person or their combs, brushes, hats, hair ribbons, scarves, etc. Shared pillowcases or towels can also be a source.
 Check your children frequently.
 Be aware of who their playmates are, whose homes they visit and who visits your home.
 Remember, anyone can get lice.

 Students infected with head lice shall not be allowed in school until all signs of lice and nits are gone.
 The school nurse or personnel in the Student Services Department shall contact the student’s parent(s) or legal guardian when a student misses three (3) or more school days for one (1) incidence of head lice.
 Readmission to school shall require:

-(a) An examination by a properly training personnel, designated by the school principal, to determine if the student may return to school.
+(a) An examination by properly trained personnel, designated by the school principal, to determine if the student may return to school.